dicelab-rhul/matbii/docs/getting_started/logging.md

-`matbii` logs all events in the simulation to a file as they happen.
-This file can be configured in the [main configuration](getting_started/configuration.md) under the `logging.path`.
+`matbii` is designed as an experimental system for multi-task attention research.
+As such, it includes a range of functionality for logging and [analysing](./post-analysis.md) events that occur during an experiment.
+All events in the simulation are logged to a file as they happen.
+Logging options can be configured in the [main configuration](./configuration.md) under the `logging` section.

 ## Log file structure